 The following figure shows an overview of the products of the L-BOXX 102 INSTA 1:

-The planning phase is crucial for the success and cost-effectiveness of the entire panel building process, and requires the intelligent interplay of digital product data and interconnected engineering tools.
-Efficient, easy wiring is key to installation.
+The planning phase is crucial for the success and cost-effectiveness of the entire panel building process.
+It requires intelligent interplay between digital article data and interconnected engineering tools.
+Efficient, easy wiring is key when it comes to the installation.

 Our products stand out in this respect with their intuitive handling and clear design.
 All terminal functions can be distinguished from each other instantly.

 Our Klippon® Connect products feature standardized test points which make automated testing and checking processes possible.
 In this way, maintenance and testing tasks can be carried out much more safely and faster.

 High safety requirements and fire protection in building services are designed to protect people and equipment in workplaces.
 There are numerous standards in this area, such as standard DIN VDE 0100-718 - VDE 0100-718 (Low-voltage electrical installations), standard DIN VDE 0100-482 - VDE 0100-482 (for operation of electrical installations of fire, fire hazard), DIN VDE 0105-100 - VDE 0105-100 (operation of electrical installations) and DIN VDE 0701-0702 - VDE 0701-0702 (repair and modification of electrical equipment), which include every component, no matter how small, in the overall system or refer to the safe operation of the installation within the work site.

 These norms and standards also increase the safety requirements for all electrical systems and their components – for example, the terminal block system that acts as the interface between the electrical system and the building.
 The DIN VDE standards refer to fire protection or the avoidance of a potential fire hazard, the operation of electrical systems or the repair and modification of electrical equipment.